 - 2 cups of horseradish, peeled and diced (about 12 oz)

 - 1 cup apple cider vinegar (with mother)

 - 1/2 tsp salt (non-iodized)

 - Place all the ingredients in a food processor or blender and grind until the horseradish is finely diced.

 - After fermenting, cap with an air-tight lid and store in the refrigerator and use within 6 months

 - Store-bought horseradish is high in added sulfites, which is why it stays white.
-Your horseradish will brown a little overtime, but it should last for up to 6 months in the fridge as long as everything was kept sterile.
+Your horseradish will turn slightly brown overtime, but it should last for up to 6 months in the fridge as long as everything was clean during the fermentation.